 "Emergency" hot flash self-help technique

-Read "A Woman's Best Medicine for Medicine", now retitled "The Ageless Woman: Natural Health and Beauty After Forty" by Dr. Nancy Lonsdorf.
+Read "A Woman's Best Medicine for Medicine," now retitled "The Ageless Woman: Natural Health and Beauty After Forty with Maharishi Ayurveda" by Dr. Nancy Lonsdorf.
 This truly excellent book contains everything about self-help for menopausal symptoms, discusses the three doshas in detail and includes several self-testing questionnaires to help you determine your best own personal prescription.
-Note this book is much more specific than her first book, "A Woman's Best Medicine."
+Note this book is much more specific than her first book, "Health, Happiness, and Long Life through Maharishi Ayur-Veda."

 Traditional Chinese Medicine